Native Plants

 reliable, recent references for New England

-Flora Novae Angliae (Haines, 2011) and
+include Flora Novae Angliae (Haines, 2011) and

-Go Botany website maintained by the New
+the Go Botany website maintained by the New

-England Wild Flower Society
+England Wild Flower Society.
+This searchable

 database of plant species contains information